AuReMe/mpwt/README.rst

 Look at the `NCBI GFF format <https://www.ncbi.nlm.nih.gov/genbank/genomes_gff/>`__ for more informations.

 Pathway-Tools does not handle sequence in GFF files.
 This makes Pathway-Tools run faster compared to a run with a genbank file.
 But PGDBs created with this format have missing sequences.
+Also if you create dat files, mpwt will indicate that 18 on 23 dat files create.
+The missing files are all the dat files with -links in their names.
+These files are not created because of the missing sequences.

 Input files created by mpwt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Three input files are created by mpwt.
-Informations are extracted from the genbank file.
+Informations are extracted from the genbank/gff file.
-myDBName corresponds to the name of the folder and the genbank file.
+myDBName corresponds to the name of the folder and the genbank/gff file.
-taxonid corresponds to the taxonid in the db_xref of the source feature in the genbank.
+taxonid corresponds to the taxonid in the db_xref of the source feature in the genbank/gff.
-species_name is extracted from the genbank file.
+species_name is extracted from the genbank/gff file.

 .. code-block:: text